 Lure anglers also will do well chasing Odell’s rainbows.
 Jones says many trout anglers like to cast and retrieve lures such as the Panther Martin, Blue Fox Vibrax or Rooster Tail spinners.
 You can toss these off the shoreline, where available, but Jones said success rates are higher casting toward the bank and retrieving back to a boat.

 Fly anglers also enjoy Odell’s rainbows, which feast off the lake’s rich insect hatches that include abundant midges and mayflies.
 Work dry imitations very early and late on calm water.

 Wet patterns that catch rainbows here include woolly buggers, small muddler minnows and various smaller streamers.

 If All Else Fails

 Jones often will tie his own two-hook harness rig, a bit like walleye anglers use but with shorter line between the hooks.
 He’ll often use a No. 2 hook up front, followed with a No. 4 hook trailing.
 He trolls this slowly along shore, as he would with a single-hook rig.

-The late Mike Jones was a veteran fishing guide who spent many seasons helping customers catch trout and kokanee at Odell Lake.
+Much of this information was provided by the late Mike Jones, who was a veteran fishing guide who spent many seasons helping customers catch trout and kokanee at Odell Lake.
 For guided trip information, contact Shelter Cove Resort & Marina on the west end of the lake.